ThinamXx/build-GPT/README.md

 ✅ Prepare a notebook to experiment the model and outputs as done by Andrej Karpathy.
 ✅ Implement the GPT-2 model from scratch with diagrams and explanations.
 ✅ Implement the transformer block of the model with attention & FFN.
+✅ Read the [GELU paper](https://arxiv.org/abs/1606.08415) for activation function used in GPT2.
 ✅ Implement the FeedForwardBlock of the model with GELU activation.
 ✅ Implement the MultiHeadAttentionBlock of the model from scratch.
+✅ Load the GPT-2 model checkpoints from HuggingFace using custom GPT architecture class.
 ☑️ Code the training script for GPT-2 model.
 ☑️ Work on optimization and training the model on a example dataset.

 ### **Github Repositories**
+🌐 [nanoGPT](https://github.com/karpathy/nanoGPT) - Implementation by Andrej Karpathy.
 🌐 [build-nanogpt](https://github.com/karpathy/build-nanogpt) - Implementation by Andrej Karpathy.
 🌐 [gpt-2](https://github.com/openai/gpt-2) - TensorFlow implementation of GPT-2 by OpenAI.
 🌐 [modeling-gpt2](https://github.com/huggingface/transformers/blob/main/src/transformers/models/gpt2/modeling_gpt2.py) - PyTorch implementation of GPT-2 by HuggingFace.